Monthly Archives: July 2010

 Ethics Quiz: The Garage Sale Treasure

-The story of a man who bought two small boxes at a garage sale ten years ago and just discovered that they contained 65 previously undiscovered glass negatives by famed nature photographer Ansel Adams worth millions (he purchased the boxes for $45) raises some interesting ethics questions.
-Here’s a quiz!
-Continue reading
+CNN is reporting the story of a man who bought two small boxes at a garage sale ten years ago and just discovered that they contained 65 previously undiscovered glass negatives by famed nature photographer Ansel Adams.
+He purchased the boxes for $45 (haggled down from $75), and their contents are now assessed to be worth at least $200 million.

 Ethics and the Killer’s Liver

-Wouldn’t it be more ethical to withhold a life-saving liver transplant from a murderer, and give the liver instead to someone who isn’t a blight on society and likely to spend the rest of his life in prison?
-Continue reading
+Or to be more precise: Wouldn’t it be more ethical to withhold a life-saving liver transplant from such a man, and give the liver instead to someone who isn’t a blight on society and likely to spend the rest of his life in prison?

 Charlie Rangel, Ethics Corrupter